 This example shows a typical low-noise audio amplifier circuit.
 Resistor R2 provides negative feedback to stabilize the overall amplifier gain, making it independent of transistor open-loop forward transfer gain.
 Circuit gain is approximately defined by (R1+R2)/R1 = 101.
 The simulation shows that it takes the circuit a few seconds to settle to its steady operating point, and that the output is initially clipped.
 Input u and output y are included to support linearization.

-The plot below shows the input and output voltages for the amplifier circuit.
+This plot shows the amplifier and capacitor voltages.
 The gain is about 100.
-It takes a few seconds for the circuit to settle to its steady operating point due to the charging of the capacitors, shown in the lower plot.
+For visual comparison, the amplifier subplot shows only the last 10 periods of the simulation.
+It takes a few seconds for the circuit to settle to its steady operating point due to the charging of the capacitors, shown in the capacitor subplot.